wmglab-duke/ascent/docs/source/Validation.md

 ![Inline image](uploads/31a429e9458ddd4b07295fe678ea8d97/Picture17.jpg)

 Figure A. Micro-Leads cuff measurements taken for 200, 300, and 400 µm inner diameter cuffs.
-Inner diameter (ID) displacement is defined from the center of the circle of the outer diameter (OD) to the center of the semi-circle for the inner diameter.
+Inner diameter (ID) displacement is defined from the center of the circle of the outer diameter (OD) to the center of the semicircle for the inner diameter.

 Table A. Cuff measurements (units: micrometer) for 200, 300, and 400 µm inner diameter Micro-Leads cuffs.